interledger/interledger.github.io/docs/markdown/overview.md

 ## What is Interledger?

 Interledger is a network of computers that enables the sending of value across independent payment networks.
-Similar to how the Internet routes packets information, Interledger routes packets of value.
+Similar to how the Internet routes packets of information, Interledger routes packets of value.
 Computers on the Interledger network are called *nodes*.
 Nodes can take one or more of the following roles:

 - Sender – Initiates a value transfer.